preterag/pipecdn/docs/IMPLEMENTATION_SUMMARY.md

 - Binary version 0.2.8 is running correctly
 - Port usage monitoring provides clear information
 - Weekly backup schedule successfully set up
+- Port 8003 is actively used by the node
+- Ports 80 and 443 are configured but may not be actively used until traffic is received

 ## Conclusion